About SHCS

 • Students that consistently outperform traditional middle school assessments

-The intimacy of the K-8 environment and the delay of the transition to a new school until students are more mature can help children succeed.
+• The intimacy of the K-8 environment and the delay of the transition to a new school until students are more mature can help children succeed

 There is so much about our school that is special and unique and allows us to meet all scholars' needs.
 With excellent teachers and a great support network, students are challenged at their ability level.

-Fun Facts about SHCS
+Fun Facts About SHCS

 Our Curriculum